GAN Inversion: A Survey: GAN Inversion Methods

 \subsubsection{Hybrid GAN Inversion}

-The hybrid methods~\cite{zhu2016generative,bau2019seeing,bau2019inverting,zhu2020indomain,guan2020faster} exploit the advantages of both approaches discussed above.
+The hybrid methods~\cite{zhu2016generative,bau2019seeing,bau2019inverting,zhu2020indomain} exploit the advantages of both approaches discussed above.
 As one of the pioneering works in this field, Zhu~\etal~\cite{zhu2016generative} propose a framework that first predicts $\z$ of a given real photo $x$ by training a separate encoder $E(x; \theta_E)$, which then uses the obtained $\z$ as the initialization for optimization.
 The learned predictive model serves as a fast bottom-up initialization for the nonconvex optimization problem~\eqref{eqn:def}.

-Subsequent studies basically follow this framework and have proposed several variants.
+Subsequent studies follow this framework and have proposed several variants.
 For example, to invert $G$, Bau~\etal~\cite{bau2019inverting} begin by training a network $E$ to obtain a suitable initialization of the latent code $\z_{0}=E(x)$ and its intermediate representation $\rr_{0}=g_{n}(\cdots(g_{1}(\z_{0})))$, where $g_{n}(\cdots(g_{1}(\cdot)))$ in a layerwise representation of $G(\cdot)$.
 This method then uses $\rr_{0}$ to initialize a search for $\rr^{*}$ to obtain a reconstruction $x^{\prime}=G(\rr^{*})$ close to the target $x$ (see Section~\ref{sec:layerwise} for more details).
 Zhu~\etal~\cite{zhu2020indomain} show that in most existing methods, generator $G$ does not provide its domain knowledge to guide the training of encoder $E$ since the gradients from $G(\cdot)$ are not taken into account at all.
-As such, a domain-specific GAN inversion approach is developed, which both reconstructs the input image and ensures that the inverted code is meaningful for semantic editing (see Section~\ref{sec:semantic-aware} for more details).
+To fix it, a domain-specific GAN inversion approach is developed, which both reconstructs the input image and ensures that the inverted code is meaningful for semantic editing (see Section~\ref{sec:semantic-aware} for more details of this method).
+In contrast to previous methods, Roich~\etal~\cite{roich2021pivotal} develop a generator-tuning technique.
+Using an initial latent code as the pivot, they lightly tune the pretrained generator so that the input image can be faithfully reconstructed.
+This process is referred to as pivotal tuning, which helps map an out-of-domain image to an in-domain latent code~\cite{zhu2020indomain} faithfully.
+Alaluf~\etal~\cite{alaluf2021hyperstyle} further introduce a hypernetwork~\cite{ha2016hypernetworks} that learns to refine the generator weights with respect to a given input image.
+The hypernetwork is composed of a lightweight feature extractor and a set of refinement blocks.

-Without using the above framework, Guan~\etal~\cite{guan2020faster} propose a collaborative learning framework for StyleGAN inversion, where the embedding network gives a reasonable latent code initialization $\mathbf{w_e}$ for the optimization-based iterator, and the updated latent code from the iterator $\mathbf{w_o}$, in turn, supervises the embedding network to produce more accurate latent codes.
-The objective functions of embedding network $\mathcal{L}_{emb}$ and iterator $\mathcal{L}_{opt}$ are